Fran Healy "mauled" by sausage dog he tried to save from car accident

 “The dog… is fine.
 Was cornered at the bottom of the hill and the owner, who lives in Stevie Nicks‘ old house (pop pickers), was reunited.”

-The singer attached two images of his injuries to the final tweet in his thread.
-You can see those below.
+The singer attached two images of his injuries to the final tweet.
+Later, he posted another photo along with the caption: “Maybe shouldn’t play the guitar for a couple of weeks… or maybe should.”

 out my left hand.
 I held on, hoping to chuck it into our porch but then I slipped and it bolted off, leaving me pishing blood all over the shop.
 So much blood.
 Then all the neighbors came out and one of them called an ambulance.
 I ran into the house and poured alcohol over the